“I’ve smashed heapsssssss of chicks ay.”

 “Latas mate!” he said as he left my car and walked over to a group of girls who, unbelievably, inexplicably, threw their arms around him.

 You’ve got to be kidding me, I thought, as Clint disappeared around the corner with three girls who looked smitten with him.
-He turned and gave me a quick “shakas” before putting his arm around one of the girls and disappearing from view.
+He turned and gave me a quick “shakas” before putting his arm around one of the girls and disappeared from view.